 Save and close the file.

 $ sudo systemctl start laptop-mode

 That's it.
 Now, run the following command to verify if laptop-mode-tools is enabled ot not.

 Sample output would be:

 If you got the output as 2, LMT is enabled and working!
 If the output is 0(zero), LMT is not enabled.
 Reboot the system and check again.
-Also make sure that you have removed all other power management tools like TLP.
+And make sure that you have removed all other power management tools from the system.

 Also, you can individually enable or disable other hardware modules.
 These modules can found in /etc/laptop-mode/conf.d/ directory.
 To view the list of all modules, run: